 Once you’ve created your Photoshop actions, you’re going to need somewhere to sell them.
 Make sure you’re set up with a great website builder with an online store that allows you to sell digital downloads, not just physical products, in order to make sales as intuitive and efficient as possible.
 Without this option, you’ll have to manually send the purchase to your buyer when you see the sale come through, and online buyers who purchase digital downloads expect to receive them immediately.

 Save yourself the unnecessary anxiety with automatic downloads, so you’ll never have to stress about rushing to your computer to send off a new purchase.
-Get inspired by popular portrait photographer Jeff Isy, who uses his Format website to sell presets for Lightroom.

 How to Make an Action in Photoshop

 Now that it’s time to make actions in Photoshop, you’ll need to decide what actions you’d like to create first.
 Think about your own needs when it comes to editing photos, and use them as a starting point.
 As a photographer, you may already have some go to edits you make on pretty much every photo you take.
 Use these as inspiration when you create actions in Photoshop, as it’s safe to guess that the actions that you find useful may also be useful to potential buyers, and appealing to your audience is absolutely key when creating a digital download with the intent to bring in passive income.
 Plus, this way you make money off of work that you’re already doing, rather than always having to think about what to create next to bring in some freelance income.